pebri86/verify-pdf/docs/installation.md

 |Operating System|Any Linux|

 ## Installation of docker engine
-This manual using docker on Ubuntu Linux Operating System, for other linux distro or operating system refer to this official docker installation documentation https://docs.docker.com/engine/install/
+This manual uses Docker on Ubuntu Linux Operating System.
+For other Linux distributions or operating systems, refer to the official Docker installation documentation at https://docs.docker.com/engine/install/

-### uninstall old version if any
+### Uninstall old version (if any)
-Older versions of Docker went by the names of docker, docker.io, or docker-engine, you might also have installations of containerd or runc.
+Older versions of Docker were known as docker, docker.io, or docker-engine, and you might also have installations of containerd or runc.
 Uninstall any such older versions before attempting to install a new version:
 ```bash
 $ sudo apt-get remove docker docker-engine docker.io containerd runc
 ```

 ### Install using the apt repository
-Before you install Docker Engine for the first time on a new host machine, you need to set up the Docker repository.
+Before installing Docker Engine for the first time on a new host machine, you need to set up the Docker repository.
 Afterward, you can install and update Docker from the repository.

 #### Set up the repository
 1. Update the apt package index and install packages to allow apt to use a repository over HTTPS: